 Students should consult academic unit guidelines regarding such courses.
 It is the responsibility of the student to ensure grade changes are reported to the Office of the Registrar by the deadline.
-See the university calendar at the front of this catalog for the date by which grade changes must be submitted.
+See the university calendar for the dates by which grade changes must be submitted.

 All course work must be completed by the final date of the student's final semester.
 Students failing to meet the deadline will not graduate and will have their degrees dated the following semester.
-Consult the university calendar online at http://www.jmu.edu/registrar or in the front of this catalog for dates.
+Consult the university calendar.